What To Do When Your Water Well Begins To Pump Sand Or Grit

 A combination of different types of well water filters can also maximize performance and minimize maintenance.

-The automatic backwash filters using turbidity filter media such as Chemsorb or Turbidex can filter down to the 3 to the 5-micron range and then backwash out the accumulated sediment to drain once or twice a week as needed.
+The automatic backwash filters using turbidity filter media such as Chemsorb or Turbidex can filter down to the 3 to 5-micron range and then backwash out the accumulated sediment to drain once or twice a week as needed.

 Do you have sediment or sand in your well water?
 If your well begins to pump sand or grit, get our free guide or call us for more information.